 Phenotypic traits

 First, to test for phenotypic differences between subspecies, hierarchical generalized linear models were conducted with population nested in subspecies.
-Second, for each subspecies linear mixed models were conducted to test for phenotypic differences among populations, with population as a fixed effect and the plastic container as a random effect.
-Estimates of marginal means for each trait in each population were extracted using the emmeans package (Lenth , 2019).
-These linear mixed-effects models were implemented in R via the lme4 package (Bates , 2015).
-Trait change with altitude analysed by using a linear regression of the marginal means by altitude.
+Second, for each subspecies, linear mixed models were conducted to test for phenotypic differences among populations, with population as a fixed effect and the plastic container (“block”) as a random effect.
+Estimates of marginal means for each trait in each population were extracted using the emmeans package (Lenth et al, 2019).
+These linear mixed-effects models were implemented in R via the lme4 package (Bates et al, 2015).
+Trait changes with altitude were analysed by using a linear regression of the marginal means by altitude.
 Finally, mean phenotypic traits were also generated, and provided in the Supplementary materials (Fig S1).

 Calculation of h² and phenotypic differentiation indices (QST)

-For each subspecies, narrow-sense heritabilities (h²) were estimated for each phenotypic trait across all populations using a model with population, family and plastic containers as random factors as h² = 2 Vw / (Vw + Vres), Vw is family variance component and Vres is the residual variance component corresponding to the within-population variance component.
+For each subspecies, narrow-sense heritabilities (h²) were estimated for each phenotypic trait across all populations using a model with population, family and plastic containers as random factors as h² = 2 Vw / (Vw + Vres), where Vw is the family variance component and Vres is the residual variance component corresponding to the within-population variance component.
 We multiplied VW by two in the calculation of h² because we used a full-sib crossing design (Roff, 1997).
-Caution must be taken h² be h² calculat based on all the families, without considering the differences of h² between different populations. intervals of h² a parametric bootstrap method adapted from O’Hara and Merilä (2005).
+Caution must be taken when using this type of h² estimates.
+Estimates based on full-sib designs can be less precise than estimates calculated on the basis of a full pedigree.
+We maximised the precision of our h² estimates by calculating h² based on all the families, without considering the differences of h² between different populations.
+We also calculated confidence intervals of h² by using a parametric bootstrap method adapted from O’Hara and Merilä (2005).

 For each trait and each subspecies, quantitative trait divergence indices (QST) were generated among populations (overall QST) and for each population pair (population pairwise QST) based on mixed model analyses.
 In these models, population, family and plastic containers were random factors.
-Variance components were extracted from these analyses for each trait and used for estimating QST using the following formula (Spitze, 1993): QST = Vb / (Vb + 2 h2 Vw ) with Vb being the trait genetic variance among populations. h² was calculated based on all the families and populations by subspecies.
-Here, no environmental sources of phenotypic variance due to the ecological conditions of the location of origin of populations could in theory bias QST estimates because data was obtained from a common garden experiment (Pujol, 2008).
+Variance components were extracted from these analyses for each trait and used for estimating QST using the following formula (Spitze, 1993): QST = Vb / (Vb + 2 h2 (Vw + Vres)) with Vb being the trait genetic variance among populations. h² was calculated based on all the families and populations by subspecies.
+Here, no environmental sources of phenotypic variance due to the ecological conditions of the location of origin of populations could in theory bias QST estimates because data was obtained from a common garden experiment (Pujol et al, 2008).
 When a variance component was non-significant, it was considered as null in further calculations.
-When necessary (as for population pairwise QST calculation), data was by using a square root transformation.
+When necessary (as for population pairwise QST calculation), data was normalized by using a square root transformation.
 All variance components were estimated by using the linear mixed model approach implemented in the R package lme4 v.
-1.1.17 (Bates , 2015).
+1.1.17 (Bates et al, 2015).
 Confidence intervals of QST values were calculated following a parametric bootstrap method adapted from O’Hara and Merilä (2005).

 Overall QST-FST comparisons